Tax Guide for Alcoholic Beverage

 “Public warehouse” means any location licensed for the storage of, but not the sale of, alcohol or alcoholic beverages for the account of other licensees and includes United States custom bonded warehouses and United States internal revenue bonded warehouses when the bonded warehouses are used for storage of alcoholic beverages for the account of another licensee (Business and Professions Code section 23036).

-Every licensed public warehouse (Type 14) is required to complete and file a report on or before January 15th and July 15th of each year, reporting all distilled spirits held in storage, in bottled form, at the close of business on December 31st and June 30th.
+Every licensed public warehouse (Type 14) is required to complete and file a report on or before January 15th and July 15th of each year, reporting all distilled spirits held in storage, in bottled form, at the close of business on December 31st and June 30th, respectively.
 A report must be filed even if there is no activity to report.

 - CDTFA-506-PW, Public Warehouse Distilled Spirits Inventory Report